adeosifo/Bright_Internship/java/README.md

 # Youtube Challenge - Java

+I coded my solutions in Java on IntelliJ.
+Definitely was rushed so not optimal code but managed to complete all the tests and the parts! :) If I had time I will refactor the code to improve performance, readability and speed.

+Below is not me README file.
 The Java Youtube Challenge uses Java 11, Junit 5.4 and Maven.

 NOTE: **Please do not edit videos.txt as it will cause tests to break.
 There is no need to modify this file to complete this challenge.**